tundish/tea_and_sympathy/tas/dlg/03_construction.rst

 [NPC]_

-    I have to go to in to work.
+    I have to go in to college.

 .. property:: GESTURE.state 1
+.. property:: DRAMA.state tas.types.Operation.frames

 1
 -

 .. condition:: GESTURE.state 1

-{0}

 [PLAYER]_

-    Are there even any buses?
+    On a Sunday?

+[NPC]_

+    It's the only time I can use the kiln.

+[PLAYER]_

+    How are you going to get there?

 [NPC]_